 This store requires javascript to be enabled for some features to work correctly.

-Can you recycle a menstrual cup?
+Can you recycle a menstrual cup or disc?

 In Australia, most (if not all) recycling facilities do not accept silicone for recycling.
-This means that unfortunately, medical-grade silicone menstrual cups like the JuJu Cup, Lily Cup or OrganiCup, can’t be easily recycled.
+This means that unfortunately, medical-grade silicone menstrual cups like Lily Cup or OrganiCup, can’t be easily recycled.
 It may be worth reaching out to your local council to see if there are any facilities in your area that recycle silicone.

 TPE (a type of plastic) menstrual cups like the Hello Cup or MeLuna on the other hand, are easier to recycle.
 Just make sure your local recycling facility accepts number 7 plastics.